fsh-nur/2tier-architecture-deployment-aws/README.md

 # 2tier-architecture-deployment-aws

-## Transferring dta from our local host to AWS
+## Transferring data from our local host to AWS

 ### Migrating the "app" directory: